 Choosing that one 'right way' will pay lots of dividends.

-The installation job will go smoother.
-The installation will be more secure and durable.
-The installation will likely look better.
+The installation job will go smoother, look better, and will be more secure and durable.
 And choosing the one 'right way' may even prevent permanent damage to the surface to which you’re attaching the lights.

 But choosing the 'right way' can be a bit problematic.
 That's because there are many different types of surfaces to which people commonly attach Christmas lights.
 And that means that there are lots of different 'right ways' for attaching those lights.

 So how do you know which attachment method is best for every surface?
 The answer to that question is easy: just keep reading...

 The Best Clips for the Most Common Surfaces

 For most Christmas Enthusiasts, an installation project will involve attaching lights to one or more of 7 different types of surfaces.
 Here's a list of those surfaces, along with the recommended attachment method for each:

 - Brick: Attaching lights to brick surfaces can be very tricky - but not if you're using brick clips.
 Brick clips are designed to facilitate the attachment of lights to brick surfaces without damaging the mortar between the bricks.
 Brick clips are available in multiple sizes.

 - Clay Shingle Tiles: Clay shingles can be particularly challenging because they're smooth and slick.
 And they are also easily damaged.
 Clay shingle tile clips grip the tiles tightly enough to hold the lights in place, but without enough pressure to damage the tile surface.
 Ridges built into each clip helps to enhance gripping power without excessive pressure.